palantir/atlasdb/docs/source/services/timelock_service/product-changes.rst

 3. Ensure that the timelock server has added the product as a client in the :ref:`timelock-server-clients` block.
    The client name should be same as the ``client`` field in the :ref:`timelock-client-configuration`.
+4. Each deployed instance of the product should upgrade and migrate from embedded timestamp/lock services to the timelock server :ref:`timelock-migration`.